jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 {: .note}
 > You may notice that the data type of the `AttackRoutine()` function is an IEnumerator rather than a public or private function.
 This is an example of a **coroutine** which you will learn about in a later lab.
 If you have taken 61A, it is similar to yield functions and generators.

-In `Update()`, using the key "J" as your attack key, call the private `Attack()` function when the "J" key is pressed down.
+**Task 1.2: In `Update()`, using the key "J" as your attack key, call the private `Attack()` function when the "J" key is pressed down.
 You will need to use `Input.GetKeyDown(KeyCode.J)` to determine if the key is being pressed.
-If you need help, the link to the video tutorial is below.
+If you need help, the link to the video tutorial is below.**

 ```
 68 74 74 70 73 3A 2F 2F 79 6F 75 74 75 2E 62 65 2F 64 73 4D 6B 44 6E 75 43 64 2D 41 3F 6C 69 73 74 3D 50 4C 6B 54 71 66 35 44 42 7A 50 73 41 65 2D 70 52 35 62 44 55 64 77 48 69 43 4E 67 48 63 79 42 49 68 26 74 3D 31 31 34 39